BinaryKits/BinaryKits.Zpl/README.md

 A .net library helping to generate ZPL string.
 Please refer to the Programming Guide for raw ZPL code definitaion, https://www.zebra.com/content/dam/zebra/manuals/en-us/software/zpl-zbi2-pm-en.pdf

+Some basic ZPL elements are included, if you have any suggestions please feel free to let me know.

 ## Usage:
 ### Single element
 ```C#